bdefore/protondb-i18n/README.md

 - Reload and review
 - (NEW): When finished, remove the values you added for `i18nStamp` and `i18nVersion` before submitting your PR

+### Maintenance

+As ProtonDB continues development, new text will be added that may need translation.
+For a quick way to verify if a language is missing translations (or has identical ones to English), you can run: `yarn run compare --locale <locale-code>`

 ### Known Active Translations

 - Portuguese (pt-BR): [@pedrofleck](https://github.com/pedrofleck) (ongoing at [PR #10](https://github.com/bdefore/protondb-i18n/pull/10))